sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![CFG in Python](img/structural-testing/examples/cfg-python.png)

-We applied the same idea we have seen for Java programs in Python programs.
-The notion of basic and decision blocks are the same.
-A small difference to note is in the `for each` loop.
-Given that `for each` loops do not follow the standard format of the `for` loops, we modelled it differently: the `for each` loop is fully represented by a single decision block (i.e., no blocks for the increment, or condition).
-As with any decision blocks, it has two outcomes, true and false.
+We applied the same idea we have seen for Java programs in a Python program.
+The notions of basic and decision blocks are the same.
+A small difference to note is in the *foreach* loop (which is simply written using the `for` keyword in Python).
+Given that *foreach* loops do not follow the same format as traditional `for` loops, we modelled it differently: the *foreach* loop is fully represented by a single decision block (i.e., no blocks for the increment, or condition).
+As with any decision blocks, it has two outcomes, `true` and `false`.

 ## The effectiveness of structural testing